 For a non-digitized business, collaboration and communication with digitized business partners and clients will pose some challenges.
 Manual sorting of inquiries and invoicing can take quite a bit of time, making your partners and clients impatient and worsening their experience with your business.

 People these days are used to instant replies, chatbots instead of emails, and digital invoices.
-And one of the major parts of digital transformation in logistics industry is replacing old communication methods with modern ones.
+And one of the major parts of digital transformation in the transportation and logistics industry is replacing old communication methods with modern ones.

 Additionally, a secure internal communication system will enhance your employees’ experience (when they get used to it).